medeiser/kubernetes-samples/README.md

 A playground for Kubernetes experimentation

-## Nginx Ingress configuration sample
+## Nginx Ingress

+Minikube configuration for using Nginx as a cluster load balancer.